 How Do the Tax Charges Work?

 In the case of inheritance tax, there is an exemption for assets inherited through a will.

 For other types of transfers, taxes are usually paid upfront on the property’s value given to another person or family member and then charged again when it comes time to transfer ownership.

 The rates for inheritance tax vary from province to province, but they generally range between 15% and 40%.
-Depending on your financial situation, you may be able to defer paying some or tax charge by taking advantage of any exemptions available in your jurisdiction.
+Depending on your financial situation, you may be able to defer paying some or tax charges by taking advantage of any exemptions available in your jurisdiction.

 Tax on Discretionary Trusts